-The idea behind treating surgically unresectable and borderline resectable pancreatic cancer with chemotherapy or chemoradiation is that some minority of cases will thereupon improve to the point of now being deemed amenable to surgery, with its typically more favorable outcome.
+The idea behind treating surgically unresectable and borderline resectable pancreatic cancer (ductal adenocarcinoma of the pancreas) with chemotherapy or chemoradiation is that some minority of cases will thereupon improve to the point of now being deemed amenable to surgery, with its typically more favorable outcome.
 This is generally the point then of so-called neoadjuvant therapy.

 The researchers treated 21 such pancreatic cancer patients with the drug combination; seven patients were then able to progress to surgery (two of these patients were initially found to have been unresectable).
 An additional two patients were deemed fit for surgery who were treated with both FOLFIRINOX and stereotactic body radiation therapy.

 The authors found the results of FOLFIRINOX neoadjuvant treatment for surgically unresectable and borderline resectable pancreatic cancer as encouraging.
 This approach is certainly worthy of further study.

 Dale O’Brien, MD